cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 cute::copy(gmem_tiled_copy_O, tOrO, tOgO);
 ```

 Voila!
-Al Fin.
+El Fin.

 ### Sync Threads

 Haha, not quite yet.
 There is a slight bug in our epilogue as-is.
 Between the register->SMEM and SMEM->GMEM copy, the threads control different parts of SMEM.
-We set up async waits earlier, but since we are sychronous for the O store, we simply have to call `__syncthreads()` sometime between the two copy stages.
+We set up async waits earlier, but since we are synchronous for the O store, we simply have to call `__syncthreads()` sometime between the two copy stages.
 The FA2 production code opts to put it right before the final two `copy()` invocations to overlap the gmem tiled copy work with the register->SMEM copy, but practically it probably doesn't make much of a difference--you can just put the sync right after the r->S copy.

 # Wrapping up